HexMerlin/Automata/README.md

 - Visualize automata as graphs.
 - Includes all core Automata functionality.

-### :bulb: C# Full example program: Create an automata and display it from a Console app
+### :bulb: C# Full example program: Create an automaton and display it from a Console app

 ```csharp
 using Automata.Visualization;